sashinpivotal/dsa-2022-10/readme.md

 ```

 - Optional exercise
-  - Create "Person" class and see if you can traverse a singly link list of it using a test method
+  - Write a test method in which you create a singly link list of "Person" and see if it traverses correctly

 ## Challenge questions after day 4